S-Retr0/learning-git/README.md

 fetch                reflog
 filter-branch        remote
 ```
-Let's finish our setting Git by adding a username and email.
+Let's finish setting Git by adding a username and email.
 We use the `--global` setting which allows these configurations to be applied to any other repository that we work on locally.
 ```
 $ git config --global user.name "Username"
 $ git config --global user.email email@example.com
 ```

+### Git Workflow

+x